 In auditing the annual accounts, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the annual accounts is appropriate.

 Our audit procedures to evaluate the directors' assessment of the Society's ability to continue to adopt the going concern basis of accounting included but were not limited to:

-- Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the Society's ability to continue as a going concern; - Making enquiries of the directors to understand the period of assessment considered by them, the assumptions made and the implication of those when assessing the Society's future financial performance; - Challenging the appropriateness of the directors' key assumptions in their cash flow forecasts by reviewing supporting and contradictory evidence in relation to these key assumptions and assessing the directors' consideration of severe but plausible scenarios.
-This included reviewing the Society's latest ICAAP and ILAAP and its reverse stress testing; - Testing the accuracy and functionality of the model used to prepare the directors' forecasts; - Assessing the historical accuracy of forecasts prepared by the directors; - Assessing and challenging key assumptions and mitigating actions put in place in response to the current economic situation, including but not limited to, the 'cost of living crisis', inflation levels and interest rates; - Considering the consistency of the directors' forecasts with other areas of the annual accounts and our audit; and - Evaluating the appropriateness of the directors' disclosures in the annual accounts on going concern.
+- Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the Society's ability to continue as a going concern; - Making enquiries of the directors to understand the period of assessment considered by them, the assumptions they considered and the implication of those when assessing the Society's future financial performance; - Challenging the appropriateness of the directors' key assumptions used in the forecasts such as net business growth, net interest margins, profitability, reviewing supporting and contradictory evidence in relation to these key assumptions, and assessing the directors' consideration of severe but plausible scenarios.
+This included inspecting the Society's most recent Internal Capital Adequacy Assessment Process ('ICAAP') and Internal Liquidity Adequacy Assessment Process ('ILAAP') and its reverse stress testing; - Assessing the historical accuracy by performing back- testing and testing the arithmetical accuracy of the forecasts prepared by the directors; - Performing sensitivity analysis by incorporating various stress scenarios to assess the impact on the capital and liquidity position of the Society;

+- Assessing and challenging key assumptions and mitigating actions put in place in response to the current economic situation, including but not limited to, the 'cost of living crisis', inflation, levels and interest rates; - Considering the consistency of the directors' forecasts with other areas of the annual accounts and our audit; and - Evaluating the appropriateness of the directors' disclosures in the annual accounts on going concern.